dc7303/blink-detector/README.md

 ### About
-This app can detect eye blinking.
+This app can detect eyes blinking.
 It also provides the recommended number of blinks over time.

 ### Support
 - python 3.x